jessll/PCSC2017_Group12/README.md

 ## Compiling
 (Only tested on Linux and Mac OS X, no guarantees for Windows.)
-Compiling is done via cMake files.
+Compiling is done via CMake files.
 Everything was set up with CLion, so when using this IDE, no other adjustments should be needed.
 **Compilation in terminal**
 - Go to the repository folder "PCSC2017_Group12"